sanikamharyan/CodeAlpha_Task/README.md

 # CodeAlpha_Task
 This project presents a comprehensive analysis of smartphone data collected from Amazon, focusing on understanding user preferences, brand performance, and key product features influencing customer satisfaction.

-Project Objective:-To analyze smartphone dataset to identify:-
+Project Objective: To Analyze Smartphone Dataset to identify:

                   1.which smartphone brand has the highest average rating?